cytopia/devilbox/docs/configuration-files/env-file.rst

 your project files onto an NFS volume due to performance issues.

 .. warning::
+   :ref:`remove_stopped_container`
-   Whenever you change this value you have to stop the Devilbox and re-create your volumes via ``docker-compose rm -f``.
+     Whenever you change this value you have to stop the Devilbox and also remove the stopped container via
+     ``docker-compose rm``.

 +-------------------+----------------+---------------+
 | Name              | Allowed values | Default value |